SummaryRead the full fact sheet

 - teething necklaces – amber is believed by some people to release healing oil on contact with warm skin.
 The oil is thought to have a soothing or an analgesic effect.
 Although amber teething strings or necklaces are designed to be worn around the neck, wrist or ankle, they have been incorrectly used to chew on.

-The ACCC recently issued a product safety statement about the amber teething necklaces, warning of possible choking and strangulation hazards.
+The ACCC recently issued a about the amber teething necklaces, warning of possible choking and strangulation hazards.
 It advised parents to consider other less risky methods of providing relief from teething.

 - teething gels – common teething gel formulations contain 8.7–9.0 per cent of the ingredient choline salicylate.
 Salicylate is related to aspirin.
 The use of aspirin for children younger than 16 is not recommended because in some children it has been known to cause Reye's syndrome – a rare but potentially lethal condition that can cause liver and brain damage.